Close a Private Limitedcompany in India.

 Who can use the voluntary strike-off route

-The Companies Act sets five conditions.
+The Companies Act sets five conditions under Section 248.
 All five must be met for the strike-off application to be admitted.

 No business for two financial years

-No operations, no sales, no commercial activity for the two financial years before the application.
-A company that has never started business is also eligible if at least one year has passed since incorporation.
+No operations, no sales, no commercial activity for the two financial years preceding the application.
+A company that has never started business is also eligible under Section 248(2), if at least one year has passed since incorporation.

 Bank accounts closed.
 Any remaining assets disposed of or written off.
-Any remaining debts — to directors, suppliers, tax authorities, anyone — either paid off in full or covered by a written promise from the directors to pay them personally if claimed later.
+Every remaining debt (to directors, suppliers, tax authorities, anyone) either paid off in full or covered by a written STK-3 undertaking from the directors to pay them personally if claimed later.
+A single unpaid invoice can void the application.

-If the company is party to any court case, arbitration, tribunal proceeding, or open tax assessment, the application is rejected.
-These have to be resolved first.
+If the company is a party to any court case, arbitration, tribunal proceeding, or open tax assessment (income tax, GST, EPFO, ESIC, professional tax), the application is rejected.
+These have to be settled or concluded first.

 All annual filings up to date